Understanding The Importance Of SAT Percentile Ranks

 SAT Scores Explained

-The essay that you wrote for your SAT test is scored by two readers.
+The essay that you wrote for your test is scored by two readers.
 Each reader scores the essay on a scale of 1-6 points.
 These scores are then allotted ranging from 2-12 points.
 Multiple choice questions are given 1 point for each correct answer, an incorrect answer deducts ¼ point from your score and a question left blank is given no score.
 Multiple choice questions are scored on a range of 20-80 points.
 These points are then converted into a scaled score from 200-800 points.
-You also receive an SAT scores percentile for every section of the SAT Test.
+You also receive an marks percentile for every section of the test.

 Critical Reading and Math Section